pslucas0212/Part-2-Preparing-the-Satellite-Environment/README.md

 ![Subscriptions Page](/images/sat14.png)

 We will now add the Operations Department organization and the moline Location to our Satellite instances.
 Technically we are adding it to the Capsule Server running on our Satellite instance.
-At the top of the console change the Organziation to Any Organziation and Locations to Any Location.
+At the top of the console change the Organization to Any Organization and Locations to Any Location.
 On the side menu, click Infrastructure -> Capsules

 ![Infrastructure -> Capsules](/images/sat51.png)